garden-io/garden/docs/reference/action-types/Deploy/exec.md

   # Environment variables to set when running the deploy and status commands.
   env: {}

-  devMode:
+  syncMode:
-    # The command to run to deploy in dev mode.
-When in dev mode, Garden assumes that the command starts a persistent
+    # The command to run to deploy in sync mode.
+When deploying in sync mode, Garden assumes that the command starts a
-    # process and does not wait for it return.
-The logs from the process can be retrieved via the `garden logs`
+    # persistent process and does not wait for it return.
+The logs from the process can be retrieved via the `garden
-    # command as usual.
+    # logs` command as usual.
     #
     # If a `statusCommand` is set, Garden will wait until it returns a zero exit code before considering the
     # deployment ready.
 Otherwise it considers it immediately ready.